-Conventional photography provides a valuable, simple and readily understood record of the scene of an incident or operational discharge.
+Conventional digital photography provides a valuable, simple and readily understood record of the scene of an incident or operational discharge.
 When vertically mounted in the aircraft the camera contributes to the evidence to an official statement.
 Oblique photography in general satisfies the public and the Courts as part of the evidence rather than the more complex imagery from the other sensors.
-It is recommended that camera are an integrated part of the remote sensing system and that on the photographs data-annotation is printed.
+It is recommended that cameras are an integrated part of the remote sensing system and that on the photographs data-annotation is printed.
+In Part 1 some brief instructions are given with regard to collecting evidence.
+Other information on this issue can be found in the Manual produced by the North Sea Network of Prosecutors and Investigators (NSN).